 - Right now: Offer a friend a listening ear on something they’re stuck on.

-When the fog rolls in, return to your sources:
+When the fog returns, revisit your sources:

 - Re-read journal entries that felt alive.